Everything You Need to Know About RDF

 #ahmad foaf:name "ahmad assaf"^^xsd:string ahmad's name is a string.

 So, an untyped literal with or without a language tag is not the same as a typed literal.
 The second part of the semantics of literals is that two typed literals that appear different may be the same if their datatype maps theirlexical representationsto the same value.
-The following statements are equivalent (at least for an RDF application that has been given the semantics of the XSD datatypes):
+The following statements are equivalent (at least for an application that has been given the semantics of the XSD datatypes):

 #ahmad ex:age "20"^^xsd:float